Opera Nova Bydgoszcz: History

 The first Bydgoszcz Opera Festival took place from 17 to 30 April 1994, in the harsh surroundings of the building.

 The second half of 1990s brought a major positive change in the socio-political climate, helping out with investment, mainly from the provincial authorities.
 The construction of the Opera Nova in Bydgoszcz gained modern architectural solutions, new technologies, materials and theatrical capacities.
 The final stage of the investment occurred in the years 2002 to 2008: government of Kuyavian-Pomeranian Voivodeship decided to change the function of the third circle (originally, the area planned for production and decorations storage), so as to create a large convention center, where could be organized symposiums, meetings and congresses.
 Rationale behind such a decision was money related since the convention center approximately cost 20 million zł against 60 million zł for the initial project.

-The building officially started operating on October 21, 2006, with a gala celebrating the 50th anniversary of the Opera activity in Bydgoszcz.
-Construction of Bydgoszcz opera house lasted 34 years and 5 months and is considered one of the longest building projects for a theater in post-war Poland.
-The Lublin Musical theater, however, is second to none in this contest, since its project started in 1974 and has only been completed on November 22, 2015.
+The building officially started operating on 21 October 2006, with a gala celebrating the 50th anniversary of the Opera activity in Bydgoszcz.
+Construction of Bydgoszcz opera house lasted 34 years and 5 months and is considered one of the longest building projects for a theatre in post-war Poland.
+The Lublin Musical theatre, however, is second to none in this contest, since its project started in 1974 and has only been completed on 22 November 2015.

 In the years following its achievement, the Opera Nova has been used as a Regional Convention Center, organizing a number of cultural events and festivals.
 Since 2010, it houses the international Film festival Camerimage.

-To be able to accommodate the growing success of Camerimage, a project of extension is currently underway.
+To accommodate the growing success of Camerimage, a project of extension is currently underway.
 A fourth lobe to the actual building will be added, comprising a projection room for about 350 seats and an exhibition centre.